qcif/daff-biosecurity-wf2/docs/src/end-user.md

 - `pf00116.hmm` - [Cytochrome C oxidase subunit II, periplasmic domain](https://www.ebi.ac.uk/interpro/entry/pfam/PF00116/)
 - `pf02790.hmm` - [Cytochrome C oxidase subunit II, transmembrane domain](https://www.ebi.ac.uk/interpro/entry/pfam/PF02790/)

-A match is accepted when the E-value is below `1e-5`.
+A match is accepted when the E-value is below `{{ config.HMMSEARCH_MIN_EVALUE }}`.
 The first frame which is predicted to encode one of these domains dictates the orientation that will then be submitted to BOLD.
 For query sequences with no matches, both the forward and reverse orientations are submitted to BOLD and the one which returns hit(s) is assumed to be in the correct orientation (the other orientation's result is discarded).

 ### Submitting to ID Engine